 What to Bring: Drinking water, a snack, sunscreen, towel, sunglasses, a change of clothing if you wish to get wet during the session.

 Security Note: Do not bring expensive items to the photo session.
-Make good use of your hotel's safe and leave expensive items at the hotel.
-Never leave important possessions in your unattended parked vehicle.
+Make good use of your hotel's safe and leave costly items at the hotel.
+Never leave essential possessions in your unattended parked vehicle.

 Each Hawaiian island also has a designated color